 Our primary sources of cash have been income from operations.
-Our primary uses of cash have been capital expenditures at our ethanol plants and carbon sequestration project, stock repurchases, payments to noncontrolling interests holders and, in prior years, contributions to fund refined coal operating losses.
+Our primary uses of cash have been capital expenditures at our ethanol plants and carbon sequestration project, stock repurchases, and payments to noncontrolling interests holders.

-Outlook - Our cash and short-term investments balance of approximately \$378.7 million at January 31, 2024 included approximately \$331.1 million held by One Earth and NuGen.
+Outlook - Our cash and short-term investments balance of approximately \$359.1 million at January 31, 2025 included approximately \$322.7 million held by One Earth and NuGen.
 We expect that One Earth and NuGen will use a majority of their cash for working capital needs, capital expenditures, general corporate purposes and dividend payments.
-One Earth Energy is currently working on a carbon sequestration project and is expected to have related capital expenditure needs.
 We expect our equity method investee to limit the payment of dividends based upon their working capital and capital expenditure needs.

 We are investigating various uses of our excess cash.
-We expect capital expenditures related to the construction at the One Earth facilities to approximate \$165 million to \$175 million, inclusive of the carbon sequestration project and plant capacity expansion and ongoing efforts to reduce CI scoring, which we currently plan to pay from our available cash.
-As of January 31, 2024, we have spent \$25.8 million since inception and are contractually committed to spend an additional \$22.6 million toward the carbon sequestration project.
-As of January 31, 2024, we have spent \$12.8 million since inception and are contractually committed to spend an additional \$12.3 million toward plant capacity expansion and CI scoring reduction efforts.
-For all projects, we plan to spend \$125 million to \$150 million during fiscal year 2024.
+One Earth Energy is currently working on carbon sequestration and plant expansion projects and is expected to have related capital expenditure needs.
+Our current budget for both projects is approximately \$220 million to \$230 million, subject to further refinement as we move forward.
+We plan to pay for all costs from available cash.
+As of January 31, 2025, we have spent \$55.7 million since inception and are contractually committed to spend an additional \$0.9 million toward the carbon sequestration project.
+As of January 31, 2025, we have spent \$59.9 million since inception and are contractually committed to spend an additional \$8.7 million toward plant capacity expansion and CI scoring reduction efforts.
+For all projects, we plan to spend \$50 million to \$70 million during fiscal year 2025.

-We have a stock buyback program with an authorization level of an additional approximately 877,000 shares at January 31, 2024.
+We have a stock buyback program in place.
+During fiscal year 2024, we purchased 372,567 shares for \$15.5 million.
+Subsequent to January 31, 2025 the Company repurchased 281,709 shares for approximately \$11.9 million through open market transactions.
+After these repurchases, a total of 222,510 shares remained available to purchase under existing board authorization.
+On March 25, 2025, the Board of Directors authorized the repurchase from time to time of up to an additional 1,500,000 shares through open market transactions, privately negotiated transactions, or transactions by other means in accordance with applicable securities laws.
 We typically repurchase our common stock when our stock price is trading at prices we deem to be a discount to the underlying value of our net assets.

 We plan to seek and evaluate various investment opportunities including ethanol and/or energy related, carbon sequestration related, agricultural or other ventures we believe fit our investment criteria.